On the efficiency of Stochastic Quasi-Newton Methods for Deep Learning: Subsampling strategies and stochastic algorithms

-Both these approaches were originally considered for a stochastic algorithm using L-BFGS updates without and with line search method, respectively.
-Progressive sampling approaches to use L-SR1 updates in a TR framework were instead considered to train fully connected networks in \cite{erway2020trust, wang2019stochastic}.
-More precisely, in \cite{erway2020trust}, the curvature pairs and the model goodness ratio are computed as
+We can consider various types of subsampling.
+In fixed-size batching, we set $bs \triangleq |J_k|=|J_{k+1}|$, whereas in progressive and adaptive approaches, batch sizes may vary.
+For instance, a progressive batching L-BFGS method using a line-search strategy was proposed in \cite{bollapragada2018progressive}.
+Another progressive sampling approach to use L-SR1 updates in a TR framework was considered to train fully connected networks in \cite{erway2020trust, wang2019stochastic} where the curvature pairs and the model goodness ratio are computed as